Kyrgyz crowd attacks Australian gold miner's office

 The Central Asian nation is one of the poorest among the 15 post-Soviet countries, and violent attacks on investors and official buildings across the nation have exposed the power of local clans and tenuous control of central government.

 Shambesai is smaller than Kumtor, which was discovered by Soviet-era geologists.
-But it has symbolic significance for the Kyrgyz people, as it was the first gold field discovered after independence in 1991.
+But Shambesai has symbolic significance for the Kyrgyz people, as it was the first gold field discovered after independence in 1991.

+(Corrects year of Shambesai’s discovery to 2008 and year of licence issue to 2012 in paragraph 2)

 Additional reporting by Olga Dzyubenko in Bishkek; Editing by Sonya Hepinstall